ogagaCodes/Backend-test/README.md

 ### Time Expectation

 You should be able to complete the core API + AWS integration in 3–4 hours.
 Bonus parts are optional.

+### Cost

+This project shouldn't incur any cost but we know that sometime AWS is greedy, if you have any cost related to this project, we will reimburse you for a maximal cost of 20 euros.